 How to Apply

 Admissions are competitive, particularly for graduate programs that include a research-based thesis or dissertation.
 Admissions criteria are the same for distance education and on-campus students, and are established by each program.
-Please view our Graduate Admissions page to learn about the process, and your specific graduate program for admissions criteria, points of contact, and other resources.
+Please view our Admissions pages to learn about the process, admissions criteria, points of contact, and other resources.

 We look forward to receiving your application!